 Purpose: To Provide students with the skills and knowledge towards developing and maintaining active and healthy lifestyles.
 Building on the success of the 2012 Training Log, the 2013 edition will offer more advice and tips from members on the Health Services Team, training advice from Canadian Olympians; and new articles (narratives) and activities with a focus on comprehensive health and well-being.

 Purpose: To provide students with a journal featuring Canadian Olympian narratives.
 The My Podium Pages Student Journal will introduce students to the Sochi 2014 Winter Olympic Games, the Opening and Closing Ceremony, the Winter Olympic Games sport programme as well as Canadian Olympians and Olympic hopefuls.
 Students will be asked to reflect on different components of the Winter Olympic Games schedule, activities and sport events.
+The GO CANADA Bulletin Board is meant to generate excitement about the 2014 Olympic Winter Games in your classroom.
+The bulletin board is composed of interactive elements that will help you and your students track the progress of Canadian Olympians as they live their Olympic dream in Sochi.

 Purpose: To provide students and teachers with facts and information about the city of Sochi, including a brief historical perspective of the city, its landmarks, culture and attractions.
 Students will then use this information to design a tour package for a weeklong trip to Sochi that will include experiencing the Winter Olympic Games as well as the Cultural Olympiad in Sochi.